 Activity-based working is just as much a way of designing an office layout as it is a way of working.
+In short, it gives employees a choice of purpose-built spaces and the freedom to move between them based on what they are doing at any given moment, rather than tying everyone to one assigned desk.

 Activity-based working is a system created through a combination of design principles and empowered decision-making.
 It allows workers the freedom to choose how to work at any given time within the design.